Spider nevus goes by several names:

 What is more important, however, is diagnosing the underlying cause and ruling out certain conditions that may have produced the vessel clusters.

 You will be asked about hormone supplements and any other medications you are taking.
 Your doctor will also ask you about alcohol consumption because alcohol abuse can lead to liver disease.
 Spider nevi may be a sign of liver disease.
 If liver problems are suspected, your doctor may draw a sample of your blood to be tested.

 The liver is responsible for many important tasks, such as detoxifying the blood, helping to digest food, and producing proteins that help the blood to clot.

 Liver disease testing, also called a liver panel, involves taking blood samples to test for the enzymes and proteins produced and excreted by the liver.
 Increased or decreased levels of these substances, as well as the presence of certain types, can signal liver disease.

 In many cases, there is no need for spider nevi to be treated.
 If they are not causing uncomfortable burning or itching and are not related to liver disease, then spider vessels are not harmful.
 If, however, they cause discomfort, or if you choose to have them treated for cosmetic purposes, you have several choices.

 You may not be able to prevent spider nevus entirely.
-If you are predisposed to this condition by your family history and genetics, you are likely to get spider nevi no matter what you do.
-While no specific preventive measures are known for spider nevi, you may prevent new spider nevi from forming by;
+If you are predisposed to this condition due to family history and genetics, you’re likely to get spider nevi no matter what you do.
+While no specific preventive measures are known, you may prevent new spider nevi from forming by: